 In 2002 Kunde was appointed director of the Ludwig Forum für Internationale Kunst (Ludwig Forum for International Art) in Aachen, a position he held until 2008.
 His main task here was to revitalize the institution, starting with the development of a new conceptual framework and culminating in the creation of a distinctive corporate identity.
 Among the activities he initiated were integrative displays of works from public and private collections, as well as temporary and site-specific artistic interventions.
 However the main focus of his curatorial work was on presenting monographic exhibitions that reflected recent developments in art.

-Harald Kunde’s current teaching activities at the Institut für Kunstgeschichte der RWTH Aachen (Department of Art History at RWTH Aachen University) are centred on his lecture series “Impulsgeber der Gegenwartskunst” (initiators of contemporary art) and “Konzepte aktueller Malerei” (contemporary painting concepts).
+Since 2003 he also has been honorary professor at the Institut für Kunstgeschichte der RWTH Aachen (Department of Art History at RWTH Aachen University).
+Harald Kunde’s teaching activities are centred on his lecture series “Impulsgeber der Gegenwartskunst” (initiators of contemporary art) and “Konzepte aktueller Malerei” (contemporary painting concepts).
 He is a member of AICA (International Association of Art Critics) and ICOM (International Council of Museums), and is also a noted writer on the subject of contemporary art, with publications on Neo Rauch, Tatjana Doll, Roman Signer, Erwin Wurm, Franz Gertsch and Andreas Slominski, among others.

 - “Borderlives.
 Zeitgenössische Kunst aus Helsinki, St. Petersburg und Tallinn”, Ludwig Forum, Aachen, Stadtgalerie Kiel (2008, co-curated by Ritva Röminger-Cako and Andreas Vowinckel)

 - “Atelier van Lieshout: Das Haus”, Ludwig Forum, Aachen (2008)